epsrlab-ub/power-flow-algorithm/README.md

 |----------------------|---------------------------|------------------------|
 | **Morufdeen Atilola** | Developed the set of codes | 📧 morufdee@buffalo.edu |
 | **Adedoyin Inaolaji** | Supervised the work        | 📧 ainaolaj@buffalo.edu |

+**Note:**
+The algorithms provided in this repository are designed and validated for **single-phase** power flow analysis.
+They do not currently support three-phase or unbalanced system modeling.
+Modifications are required to extend the algorithms for multi-phase applications.

 ## Usage
 Clone the repository: